guanqiliang/guanqiliang.github.com/index.md

 [01/2025] Two papers accepted to IEEE International Conference on Robotics and Automation (ICRA) 2025.

+[09/2024] One papers accepted to International Journal of Robotics Research (IJRR).

-[08/2024] Two papers accepted to the International Journal of Robotics Research (IJRR).
+[08/2024] One papers accepted to International Journal of Robotics Research (IJRR).

 [08/2024] Received the Best Poster Award at the 5th Annual Conference of the China Robotics Society (中国机器人学术年会最佳海报奖).

 [07/2024] Successfully defended my PhD dissertation.

-[11/2023] Awarded First Prize in the SSE Doctoral Research Award.

-[10/2023] Received the Excellent Poster Award at the Graduate Research Forum of The Chinese University of Hong Kong, Shenzhen.

 [10/2023] Our work “DISG” was featured in [IEEE Spectrum](https://spectrum.ieee.org/video-friday-welcome-to-fall#:~:text=%5B%20Freeform%20Robotics%20%5D)!